JvH13/FF-STM/README.md

 **Understanding the model**

 The next step is to interpret the outcomes of the topic model.
 First of all, the topics have to be interpreted.
-Using ‘labelTopics’, four different methods of devising the words that form a topic are presented[^3] (Roberts et al., 2019).
+Using ‘labelTopics’, four different methods of devising the words that form a topic are presented (Roberts et al., 2019).
 After interpreting the topics, we conclude that 23 out of 80 topics are CSR related.
 Many topics are about customer service and opening times of stores.
 Sarkar & Searcy (2016)’s CSR dimensions indeed contain the keyword ‘customers’, but we think that in the context of this paper these topics are not very relevant.

 With the 23 topics that are left we used the ‘estimateEffect’ function to regress the topic proportions on the documents, with the document meta-data as the covariates (Roberts et al., 2019).
 The results show, with a 95% confidence interval, whether a topic is discussed more or less in certain documents or not.
 Figure 6., 7., and 8. show how topic proportions vary between different news sources (Twitter, news media and company communication).
 For example in Figure 6., ‘hospital donation’, ‘data protection’, and ‘consciousness fashion’ are discussed significantly more often in the company reports compared to the news media. ‘government’, ‘factory worker union’, and ‘fair wages’ are not discussed significantly more in the news media compared to the company reports and vice versa.
 ‘ABF Food profits’, racist H&M ad’, and ‘furloughing employees’ are discussed significantly more often in the news media compared to the company reports.
 In the same manner Figure 7. and 8. can be read.